eh3rrera/ocpj8-notes/04-Lambda-Built-in-Functional-Interfaces/1-Use-the-built-in-interfaces-included-in-the-java.util.function-package-such-as-Predicate-Consumer-Function-and-Supplier.md

 ````

 ###Supplier
 This functional interface does the opposite of the *Consumer*, it takes no arguments but it returns some value.
 It may return different values when it is being called more than once.
-Since it's a functional interface, you can pass a lambda expressions wherever a *Supplier* is expected.
+Since it's a functional interface, you can pass a lambda expression wherever a *Supplier* is expected.

 See the [API](https://docs.oracle.com/javase/8/docs/api/java/util/function/Supplier.html) to know the one method of this interface.